 Noel Vermillion has been revealed as the true holder of the Azure Grimoire, but Hazama appeared at the last moment to steal it from her.
 While Ragna and Jin nurse their respective wounds, the major players suddenly take an interest in Noel as Hazama seeks to turn her back into Mu-12.
 Meanwhile, Rachel is having issues dealing with a highly advanced AI that has been resetting the flow of time over and over, Tsubaki is wrestling with her duty to the Imperator over being ordered to kill her dear friends Noel and Jin, Hakumen is being kept prisoner and Kokonoe prepares her contingency plan should things go wrong.

 BlazBlue: Calamity Trigger

 The game that started it all.
 Only ten characters were playable in this version, including the final boss character v-13 (pronounced "Nyu," as in the 13th Greek letter).

 This game continued off the story from the first game and added two new playable characters to the mix: Tsubaki Yayoi and Hazama.
 A third, Mu-12, could be unlocked after beating the Story mode.
 Also, the burst and guard systems were tweaked a bit.

 BlazBlue: Continuum Shift II

-Technically a patch for the previous game (and was a downloadable patch for the console versions) but released as a brand new title on the PSP.
+Technically a patch for the previous game (and was a downloadable patch for the console versions) but released as a brand new title on the PSP and Nintendo 3DS.
 This version also introduced three more playable characters that could be downloaded for a price or patched in for free to play against online: Makoto Nanaya, Valkenhayn R. Hellsing, and Platinum the Trinity.

 BlazBlue: Continuum Shift Extend